 Loving picture books and read-alouds spills over into a love of reading in many children.
 And a love of reading is one of the most priceless gifts we can give our kids.
 Whether Supreme Court Judge or lowly book reviewer, people who love to read are more likely to be successful in their studies and in their lives.
 (Well, that's my theory and I'm sticking to it!)

-Picture Book Month would be a great time to increase your family read-aloud time.
+Consider increasing your family read-aloud time.
 Re-visit old picture book friends and borrow/buy new ones.
 If your children don't have library cards yet, apply for them today and watch your kids' confidence grow as they choose their own books.

 How about a picture book party?
 Bake a picture book cake, dress up as favourite picture book characters, act out your favourite scenes from picture books.